What is Thermally Modified Wood Decking and Siding?

 All woods expand and contract depending on their moisture content.
 If you add moisture to wood it will expand.
 As wood dries out it sheds moisture and shrinks.
 Thermal modification reduces expansion and contraction significantly.

-• The thermal modification process minimizes the amount of expansion and contraction due to moisture, making the wood highly stable.
+• The thermal modification process greatly minimizes the amount of expansion and contraction due to moisture, making the wood highly stable.

 • Also, the thermal modification process helps “tame” the wood, making it a lot less likely to warp, twist, bend or cup.